-Alternatively referred to as pixel depth, color depth refers to the number of bits per pixel on a computer monitor to represent a specific color.
+Alternatively called bit depth, pixel depth, color depth refers to the number of bits per pixel on a computer monitor to represent a specific color.
 The more bits per pixel, the higher color variety and quality of the monitor.
 The first graphics cards and monitors supported 1-bit color, which was monochrome (most commonly black and white), for early computers like the Apple Macintosh and Atari ST.

 Today, most computers support at least 32-bit color, which allows for up to 16.7 million colors.
 Windows 7 introduced support for 48-bit color, assuming the computer's video card supports this color depth.

 Evolution of color depth

 As technology and available system resources have increased, so has the color depth.
 Below is a listing of all the different color depths over the history of computers.

 - 1-bit (21 or 2 colors) - Monochrome displays.